-Only the self-reflective type of rumination, but not the others, is the common underlying factor that increases creativity and depression (Verhaeghen et al., 2014).
-In another study, Verhaeghen et al. (2014) found that brooding did not explain the relations between creativity and depression.
-It shows that brooding is positively associated with depression, but unrelated to creativity.

-Following a similar framework, this prompts the question of whether other ERSs are also related to creativity and depression.

 Emotion regulation strategy: Reappraisal

-Reappraisal is another emotion regulation strategy that been found to be associated with creativity (e.g. Fancourt et al., 2019; Orkibi et al., 2021; Perchtold-Stefan et al., 2021; Wu et al., 2017).
+Reappraisal is another emotion regulation strategy found to be associated with creativity (e.g. Fancourt et al., 2019; Orkibi et al., 2021; Perchtold-Stefan et al., 2021; Wu et al., 2017).
 Reappraisal (or cognitive reappraisal) is the cognitive change that involves changing our perceptions and reinterpreting a situation to reduce the negative impacts (Gross, 2002).
 For example, if you received a bad grade on a course, the immediate reaction is to fixate on the failure and feel frustrated.
 But, with reappraisal, one may look on the bright side, such as thinking that at least you did not fail, or find a silver lining, such as how this experience gave you a deeper understanding of your strengths and weaknesses.
 Reappraisal is regarded as an adaptive ERS.
 It is found that people who use reappraisals more often tend to have more positive emotions and an overall improvement in psychological health (Megías-Robles et al., 2019).

-There appears to be a paradox regarding how reappraisal, creativity and depression are related to one another.
-Most literature indicates that reappraisal, as an adaptive ERS, reduces emotional burden and decreases depression (Joormann & Gotlib, 2010; Megías-Robles et al., 2019).
-Studies also largely show that reappraisal and creativity are positively linked (Weber et al., 2014; Wu et al., 2017).
-For instance, Megías-Robles et al. (2019) found that creative people tend to exhibit a higher emotional intelligence, which is associated with a greater use of adaptive ERSs, including reappraisal.
-Based on these results, creative individuals should exhibit less depression owing to the ability to manage emotions using reappraisal.
-Yet, this contradicts some findings that creativity is associated with greater depression.
-Therefore, the present study aims to address this inconsistency and explore the use of reappraisals among creative individuals.

-Some Researchers have distinguished the two facets of reappraisal: ability and frequency (Southward et al., 2021, Troy et al., 2010).
-Reappraisal ability represents whether one can generate reinterpretations that are effective in changing mood.
+Researchers have distinguished the two facets of reappraisal: ability and frequency (Southward et al., 2021, Troy et al., 2010).
+Reappraisal ability is the ability to generate reinterpretations that are effective in changing mood.
 For example, in response to the negative thought of "I'm worthless", a low-quality reappraisal would be "I'm not worthless".
 By contrast, a more effective reappraisal would be more elaborated and contextualized, such as "Every person, including me, is inherently worthwhile.
 I'm also a committed partner who works hard at my job and cares for people in my community" (Southward et al., 2021).
-Whereas reappraisal frequency represents the habitual use of reappraisal in daily life.
+Whereas reappraisal frequency represents the habitual use of reappraisal in daily life (Liu & Thompson, 2017; Weber et al., 2014).
 The ability and frequency of reappraisal are found to be independent and unrelated to each other (Weber et al., 2014).
-Hence, the two factors may affect creativity and depression differently.
+Hence, the two factors may affect depression differently.